 Ann Humphry Baker

 Would you like to feel more confident when interacting in English in social and professional situations?
-This half-day workshop gives you the language skills to improve your social interaction in English.
+This workshop gives you the language skills to improve your social interaction in English.

 Establishing and maintaining a professional network is essential for doctoral candidates not only while studying, but also in their professional lives for developing their career and establishing cooperative partnerships.
 Striking up and maintaining a conversation is not always easy but there are tools that can help you.